schottflo/reranking/README.md

 * **SVMs:** svms.py (Experiment 2, Experiment 3)
 * **GPs:** compute_gold_gps.py (Experiment 1), compute_gps.py (Experiment 2), conf_reranking.py (Experiment 3)

 Note that conf_reranking.py requires that compute_gps.py was run before.
+When all the scripts were run successfully, use figures.py to reproduce the figures.

 All GP computations were run on Euler, the high performance computing cluster of ETH.
 Reproducibility can only be ensured when rerunning the scripts there.